 In that case, you can engage the services of a freight forwarding

 or shipping company that handles such details on a regular basis.

 All you need to get started

 As an export agent; you can operate from

 home on a full or part-time basis.
 All the equipment you need is a

-computer, modem, and fax machine.
+computer and internet access.
 It's the easiest way to get involved

 in international trade with no inventory, no warehousing and no capital